The BPTC is the vocational stage of training which equips students with the skills they need to become pupils and then fully-fledged barristers

 - civil litigation evidence and remedies

 - opinion writing

 - professional ethics.

-In advocacy classes, students have to research the law in relation to the case, as well as the procedural law to enable them to pursue it.
+In advocacy classes, students have to research the law in relation to the case, as well as court procedure to enable them to make their submissions.
 They then present their cases in mock courtrooms where they are expected to think quickly on their feet and respond to the opposing arguments.

-Assessment varies between law schools but all providers test the knowledge subjects through written exams.
+Assessment varies between BPTC providers but all providers test the knowledge subjects through written exams.
 Advocacy and conference skills are tested through practical exercises often involving actors and both seen and unseen elements.

 Where can I study?

 There are eight providers validated to run the BPTC in England and Wales:

 - BPP Law School (Manchester, Leeds and London)